 If you do not report an unauthorized transfer that appears on your statement within 60 days after the statement is mailed to you, you risk unlimited loss on transfers made after the 60-day period.
 That means you could lose all the money in your account plus your maximum overdraft line of credit, if any.

-Given the added risk of loss, plus the headaches of risking direct access to your checking account, I don’t think it’s worth it to use a debit card on a day to day basis.
+Given the added risk of loss, plus the headaches of risking direct access to your checking account, I don’t think it’s worth it to use a debit card on a day to day basis, much less online.
 Nevertheless, there may be times when it makes sense – if you can’t qualify for a credit card or if you want to help a youngster develop good habits.
 Just be sure to act fast if you lose your debit card.